TsienJin/SC1015-Project/README.md

 - 4 - high --> 3 - severe

-- Both above are done in ("Human Stress Detection in and through Sleep" EDA.ipynb)

 We also labeled the *Stress Analysis* dataset, from text to numeric values (in ML/Classification.ipynb)

 - "No": 0